 Bonanni and his Hana Arma chair for Moooi

-ITALIAN CREATIVITY: IED means creativity and culture of project.
+CREATIVITY: IED means creativity, culture, projects and planning.
 Let us know how both these aspects led you to choose IED and how they helped or influenced your career.

 IED is one of the main actors among the Italian design system, especially in those years.
 It came quite natural to apply for IED Design and the idea of living in Milan was exciting.